 A feature when created is by default present in the Draft state.

 A feature in the Draft state represents a feature in your product that you're still developing or still deciding how to take to market.
 You can make changes to this feature and its entitlements without affecting your customer entitlements until you activate it.

 Activating a feature brings all its entitlements into effect so that eligible customers' entitlement lists will now include this feature.

-Ensure that you assign the feature to applicable product catalog items using the Add Entitlements option before activating a feature.
+Ensure that you assign the feature to applicable product catalog items using the Managing Product Entitlements option before activating a feature.
 Learn more.